CyberneticLearningSystems/CyberneticLearningSystems.github.io/pages/_posts/2023-07-25-SBB-and-ZHAW-collaborating-in-Flatland.md

 _Figure: Visualization of the Flatland simulation environment_

 ## What's next?
-Flatland's mission is to foster innovation and open the way for new solutions to the resource allocation problem by applying the existing and continously developed
-Flatland simulation environment.
+Flatland's mission is to foster innovation and open the way for new solutions to the resource allocation problem by applying the existing and continuously developed Flatland simulation environment.
 It is our vision that Flatland becomes a hub for open research, providing space for highly specialised, but also cross-disciplinary exchange.
 To this end, Flatland provides a rigorous technical problem formulation and a standard benchmark that is recognised by both the industry and the academic research community.
 For more visit the website of the [Flatland Association](https://www.flatland-association.org/) or get further information via [Flatland on AIcrowd](https://flatland.aicrowd.com/intro.html).